 • Increase knowledge and understanding of the influence of the Quantock Hills landscape on the Romantic movement and how this has changed how we think about nature today.
 Develop and deliver projects which use the Romantic poetry movement as a catalyst for exploring individuals’ own relationships with the landscape.

 • Increase the capacity and skills of the volunteer base working in the area, and give more, and more diverse, people opportunities to contribute.
-Develop and deliver projects that bring new volunteers to existing programmes (such as the AONB and National Trust) but which also help to create new independent community-based initiatives.
+Develop and deliver projects that bring new volunteers to existing programmes (such as the National Landscape and National Trust) but which also help to create new independent community-based initiatives.
 Reach out to potential new audiences for volunteering.